Manage Shifts

 Note:

-• Publishing shifts are done on a week by week basis.
-This means that when you click on PUBLISH, all the shifts for that week selection will be considered for publishing.
+• Publishing shifts are done on a week by week or monthly basis, depending on the view you selected for your shift plan.
+When you click on PUBLISH, all the shifts for that week/month selection will be considered for publishing.

 • Two or more admins can add shifts at the same time.
 However, when one click on PUBLISH, all the information that is there will be published, regardless of who added the shifts.
 We recommend that you communicate closely with your co-shiftplanner colleagues in case there are multiple shift planners managing shifts for different employee groups or work groups.